How to: Configure a SendGrid API Module With Server-Side Execution (SSE)

 Configure the Plug-In Component

 This Plug-In component executes the SendGrid API.
-In the Inputs table Enter inputs components and actions you want the component to perform., you'll reference the emailAddress and emailMessage iconHidden components from the FE Front-End module you'll set up later.
+In the Inputs table, you'll reference the emailAddress and emailMessage iconHidden components from the FE Front-End module you'll set up later.

 1. Hover over the pluginCreateSubmission Plug-In component and click (Edit Component).